gosom/google-maps-scraper/README.md

 - PlusCode: the plus code of the business
 - ReviewCount: the number of reviews
 - ReviewRating: the rating of the results

+## Perfomance

+At the moment when you run it with concurrency 4 and with depth 10 it takes around:

+around 30 seconds to scrape each search

+and around 8 seconds to scrape each business listing

+So assuming that depth 10 contains 100 listings then for each search keyword we expect: 30 + 100*8 = 330 seconds.

+If we have 1000 keywords to search we expect in total: 1000 *330 = 330000 seconds ~ 92 hours ~ 4 days

+One way to speedup is to split your keywords and deploy this in multiple machines for each keyword set.

+It is planned that scrapemate can autoscale at some point in the future.
+If you like to help here please create an issue so we work together on this

 ## Licence